-The exhibition contains up to 17 prints.
+The exhibition contains up to 17 prints, of which one is printed twice, the second as a reverse.

-The photographs are printed $6 \times 4$ feet on gelatin silver paper, full frame, with the sprocket marks visible.
+The photographs are printed 6 x 4 feet on gelatin silver paper, full frame, with the sprocket marks visible.
 The prints are specifically left unframed.
-They are mounted on $\frac{1}{8}$ " black sintra and attached to wood strainers, with adjustable length cable on top to adjust to the ceiling height of a venue.
+They are mounted on 1/8" black sintra and attached to wood strainers, with adjustable length cable on top to adjust to the ceiling height of a venue.
 They can be hung on the wall, suspended singly from the ceiling, or doubly when attached back-to-back with velcro on the strainers.
 Each photograph (mounted, strainer, cable) weighs about 15 lbs.

-The exhibition is housed and travels in one specially designed wood museum crate, 82 x 67 x 31 inches, currently in climate-controlled storage at The Exhibition Alliance.
+The exhibition is housed and travels in one specially designed wood museum crate, 82 x 67 x 31 inches, currently in climate-controlled storage at The Exhibition Alliance (TEA.org).